BillKillacky/GetAndCleanData/CodeBook.md

 =====================================================================================

 ####2.
 Tidy Data Set 1 - TidyDetail.txt - List of all variables and units.
-	Tidy Data:
+	Tidy Data Requirements Met:
 		1. each variable is in one column.
 		2. Each observation is in a different row.
 		3. There is one table for each kind of variable (one for Detail, one for Summary).
-	4. Two tables can be linked by using the subject and activity but source column was lost when we summarized by subject and activity.
+		4. There is one file per table.
+(TidyDetail.txt and TidySummary.txt)
-	5. There is a row at the top of the file with variable names.
+		5. Two tables can be linked by using the subject and activity but source column was lost when we summarized by subject and activity.
-	6. Variable names are human readable (including a prefix of "Mean." to indicated that this table's variable represent a mean of grouped observations).
+		6. There is a row at the top of the file with variable names.
-	7. There is one file per table.
+		7. Variable names are human readable.

 	Units:
 		The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
 		The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.